Wireless Operator/ Air Gunner, 97 (Straits Settlements) Squadron

 Commemorated on Runnymede Memorial

-David originally enlisted into the Army, Queen’s Royals West Surrey and then transferred to the RAF on 30 June 1941.
+David enlisted into the Army in June 1940 and served in the Queen’s Royals West Surrey before he transferred to the RAF on 30 June 1941.

-David was the wireless operator/air gunner on Lancaster JB731 which departed RAF Bourn on a night operation to Frankfurt.
-There was a non-operational RAF Station at Pulham St Mary in Norfolk which picked up a message after the aircraft had been airborne for two hours.
+David was on his first operation and the wireless operator/air gunner on Lancaster JB731 which departed RAF Bourn at 18.45 on a night operation to Frankfurt.
+The O.R.B. states: ‘At 20.38 hrs.
+S.O.S. received.
+At 20.39 hrs. message received from PULHAM ‘Position 53.21 N. 03.45 S. Baling out.
+No further news.
+MISSING.’
+The non-operational RAF Station at Pulham St Mary in Norfolk picked up a message after the aircraft had been airborne for two hours.
 It is thought that the aircraft was attacked by a night fighter and ditched into the sea with the loss of all crew.